ricejj/BlueWebsite/README.md

 # BlueWebsite
-The repository for BlueSky's website.
-When created, it aims at building the BluePix gallery.
+The repository for the JayProd website.

+The first part is the _*the jay initiative*_ photo gallery.